fnordfish/teckel/_pages/docs/operations/basics.md

 ..     if settings
 ..       fail!(nil)             if settings.err == :nil
 ..       success!(nil)          if settings.out == :nil
+..       fail!                  if settings.err == :nothing
+..       success!               if settings.out == :nothing
 ..       fail!(settings.err)    if settings.err
 ..       success!(settings.out) if settings.out
 ..
-..       settings.ret
+..       settings.ret # any normal return value will be ignored
 ..     end
-..     # make sure no value is returned here.
 ..   end
 .. end
 ```